 6

-Every month you get a credit card statement showing your transactions and what's owed.
+Every month you get a credit card statement showing your transactions and what you owe.
+The bill typically shows both the minimum repayment and the full amount due.

 7